This article is updated regularly. It was last updated in February 2022!

 Export sales are a massive sector, with so many elements that could potentially get lost in translation.
 Exports sales are defined by the United States Department of Agriculture as, “A transaction entered into between a reporting exporter and a foreign buyer.”

-Translation and Localization Can Help Avoid Cultural Misunderstandings
+Translation Services Can Help Avoid Cultural Misunderstandings

 Export sales are a large part of the global GDP.
 In 2019, they accounted for 45.75% of GDP when averaged across 142 countries.
 Some countries, like Luxembourg, are so dependent on export sales that 208.75% of their GDP is exports of goods and services!
 Hong Kong was sitting at 177.30% in second place, while the UK was at 31.54%.
 The lowest was Afghanistan at 7.75%.

 Exporters have to jump through many different legal hoops.
 Certain countries have export licenses, where exporters have to report specific amounts of any products they are shipping.
-There are also various exporter procedures and documentation requirements to comply within different countries.
+There are also various exporter procedures and documentation requirements to comply with within different countries.

 On top of that, any reputable business that is selling goods on a global scale should be working under a contract – one that stipulates everything from schedules of delivered goods to payment terms.